Mitigating the Impact of Noisy Edges on Graph-Based Algorithms via Adversarial Robustness Evaluation: Introduction

 The main contributions of this work are as follows:

-\begin{enumerate} \item To our knowledge, we are the first to propose treating noisy edges in graphs as adversarial attacks and to adopt a spectral proactive defense approach to address this issue.
+\begin{enumerate} \item We view noisy edges in graphs as adversarial attacks and propose to use a spectral proactive defense approach to fundamentally address this issue. \\

-\item In contrast to existing graph topology optimization approaches that address the issue of noisy edges from the perspective of the edges themselves, our method approaches the problem from the node perspective.
-Recognizing the inherent challenge in discerning whether a specific edge in a graph is noise or necessary—an issue that is often undecidable—we propose a solution that focuses on identifying nodes that are not vulnerable to noisy edges.
-By doing so, we aim to reconstruct a robust dataset that is resilient to the presence of noisy edges.
+\item In contrast to existing approaches that address the issue of noisy edges from the perspective of the edges themselves, our method approaches the problem from the node perspective.
+Recognizing the inherent challenge in discerning whether a specific edge in a graph is noise or necessary, we propose a solution that focuses on identifying nodes that are not vulnerable to noisy edges.
+By doing so, we aim to reconstruct a robust dataset that is resilient to the presence of noisy edges.\\